 In short, large parts of the power grid would shut down.
 Whether by choice or due to equipment failure.
 Regardless, millions of people would be without power.

-And in a time of chaos, it could take years to fix and replace all the equipment given the widespread damage.
+It could take years to fix and replace the widespread damage of equipment.

 What can we do to limit the damage to power grids from the Yellowstone supervolcano eruption?